FogSecurity/aws-data-perimeter-iam/ransomware_protection.md

 # S3 and KMS Ransomware Protection

 This page provides reference controls to help prevent against ransomware and to create an effective data perimeter with cloud-native controls such as encryption with KMS and IAM policies.
+11 different ransomware protection cases are covered below.
+Please see accompanying blog post for more detailed explanations of each control.

 The controls will help prevent: